CHEWCHEWW/react-web-editor/README.md

 ## Helper Components

-These components help you to customize and generate your own component.
-You can make your own library too!
-It makes easy to handle editor component and hooks.
+These components help you customize and generate your own component.
+You can make your own library using this feature.
+It lets you easily handle hooks and editor components.

 ### Editable Board

-  - What is?
   <p></p>
     The Editable Board component is a helper component.
 If you put a block component (like StyleEditorBlock, or TextEditorBlock) to this component's children and define parentStyle, the children components will bound in the Editable board area.